 Of course you have to change the interface identifier acording to your system.
 On Linux this would most probably be eth0.

-This was find for ssh, but for scp I did also need a remote source directory.
+This was fine for ssh, but for scp I did also need a remote source directory.

 This won’t work because the colons confuse ssh.
 You need to be more explicit by using square brackets.